 Understanding your health insurance

 UW Health is committed to providing remarkable care and service to our patients and families.
-This includes helping you understand what health insurance is and explaining some common health insurance terms.
+This includes helping you understand what health insurance is, what prior authorization means and how to understand some common health insurance terms.

 Health insurance is a contract between you and your health insurer to cover your medical expenses.
 Your health insurance company helps pay for some or all of your medical care, depending on the type of insurance plan you have.
 If you have questions about your coverage, we also encourage you to check with your insurance company.